-The Skoda Karoq condenses the appeal of the seven-seat Kodiaq into a smaller crossover package
+The Skoda Karoq condenses the considerable appeal of the seven-seat Kodiaq into a smaller crossover package

-Skoda scored an instant hit with the Yeti, so when it came to replace the crossover, it was a surprise to many that the name was dropped and replaced with Karoq.
-The reason for the change was to bring the mid-sized crossover into line with the larger Kodiaq, while the Karoq name has the same Inuit Eskimo roots as the Kodiaq's.
+Skoda scored an instant hit with the Yeti, so when it came to replace its first-ever SUV crossover, it was a surprise to many that the name was dropped and replaced with Karoq.
+The reason for the change was to bring the mid-size crossover into line with the larger Kodiaq, while the Karoq name has the same Inuit Eskimo roots as the Kodiaq's.

 Car group tests

 - Skoda Karoq vs Volkswagen T-Roc: 2023 twin test review